egison/egison-tutorial/README.md

 # The Egison Tutorial

 This is a repository for a tutorial program of [Egison](https://github.com/egison/egison).
-Egison is a pattern-matching oriented, purely functional programming langauge.
+Egison is a pattern-matching-oriented, purely functional programming langauge.
-With Egison, we can represent pattern-matching with unfree data types intuitively, especially for collection data, such as lists, multisets, and sets.
+Using Egison, we can represent intuitive patterns for non-free data types such as multisets, sets, graphs, and mathematical expressions.
-Please try Egison with this tutorial program!

 For more information, please visit [Egison website](http://www.egison.org).